 Credit risk is defined as the danger of incurring losses as a result of defaults in customer business (retail and corporate), specifically the default of the borrower or lessee.
 Loans to and receivables from Volkswagen Group companies are also included in the analysis.
-The default is caused by the borrower's or lessee's insolvency or unwillingness to pay.
-This includes a situation in which the counterparty does not make interest payments or repayments of principal on time or does not pay the full amounts.
+Default occurs when the borrower or lessee is unable or unwilling to make the payments due.
+This includes late or partial payment of interest and principal on the part of the contracting party.